 2. What are the most costly weather and climate disasters?

 In short, tropical cyclones are the most costly of the weather and climate disasters.
-Since 1980, the U.S. has sustained at least 241 weather and climate disasters where overall damages/costs reached or exceeded $1 billion (including Consumer Price Index adjustment to 2018).
-The total cost of these 241 events exceeds $1.6 trillion.
-This total now includes the initial cost estimates for Hurricanes Harvey, Irma and Maria, which are continually being assessed.
+Since 1980, the U.S. has sustained at least 246 weather and climate disasters where overall damages/costs reached or exceeded $1 billion (including Consumer Price Index adjustment to 2019).
+The total cost of these 246 events exceeds $1.6 trillion.

-With the addition of hurricanes Harvey, Irma, and Maria, 42 tropical cyclones have caused a combined $919.7 billion in total damages—with an average of $21.9 billion per event.
-Accounting for just under a fifth (17 percent) of the total number of events, tropical cyclones have caused almost half (55 percent) of the total damages attributed to billion-dollar weather and climate disasters since 1980.
+With the addition of hurricanes Florence and Michael, 42 tropical cyclones have caused a combined $927.5 billion in total damages—with an average of $22.1 billion per event.
+Accounting for just under a fifth (17 percent) of the total number of events, tropical cyclones have caused more than half (55 percent) of the total damages attributed to billion-dollar weather and climate disasters since 1980.

 Following tropical cyclones, the most costly event types are: